cretucosmin3/NetFastPack/README.md

 ## Future improvements
 - JSON parsing on development so that you can develop in peace and read the content.
-    - One main argument against this approach is that it's not human readable, in reality this is not a good argument because regardless of its shape, if the data doesn't match the schema, your endpoint should return a 415 (Unsupported Media Type).
 - More tests to highlight the positives and negatives.

 <br>